 At the moment my emotional side seems to be in overdrive.
 I am still reeling from some recent life-altering health problems.
-Moreover I feel like an anchor is pulling me beneath the brink of emotional and spiritual buoyancy.
-Normally I’m not one for lamenting—I figure people ought to get on with their lives and trust God with those things they can’t change.
+Moreover I feel like a weight is pulling me beneath the brink of emotional and spiritual buoyancy.
+Normally I’m not one for lamenting.
+I figure people ought to get on with their lives and trust God with those things they can’t change.

 Perhaps your thinking is similar.
 But in the midst of frustrating setbacks with my health and life plans, I find that my soul does not respond with cold logic, telling me what I should do or think; instead, disappointment wells up.
 And that disappointment is directed at God.